TDS Telecom Internet in Washington at a Glance

 TDS Telecom Coverage in Washington

-TDS Telecom's Washington footprint centers on the Puget Sound metro, Cascade Range, and Columbia Basin, with the strongest fiber presence in and around Seattle, Spokane, and Tacoma.
+TDS Telecom's Washington footprint centers on the Puget Sound metro, Cascade Range.
+Columbia Basin, with the strongest fiber presence in and around Seattle, Spokane, and Tacoma.
 The company's network reaches portions of King County, Pierce County, and Snohomish County, covering both incorporated cities and unincorporated census-designated places.
-Rural subscribers in areas affected by Cascade Range splitting the state and remote eastern Washington farming towns may find DSL as the primary TDS option until fiber buildout reaches their neighborhood.
+Rural subscribers in areas affected by Cascade Range splitting the state.
+Remote eastern Washington farming towns may find DSL as the primary TDS option until fiber buildout reaches their neighborhood.

 TDS continues to expand its fiber network in Washington, prioritizing communities where existing broadband options are limited.
 The company participates in federal RDOF (Rural Digital Opportunity Fund) and state-level grant programs to accelerate deployment in underserved portions of the state.
 Residents of Vancouver and Bellevue should check TDS availability online, as coverage areas update regularly with new fiber construction milestones.